 If you love Dole Whips (who doesn’t) you will want to try some of the adult Dole whips at the Barefoot Pool Bar!
 You will find a Frozen Margarita with Dole Whip Lime, Frosty Pineapple, and the delicious The Voyager, which consists of Parrot Bay Coconut Rum blended with cream of coconut and pineapple juice, layered with Dole Whip Pineapple and blue curacao.

 Until recently, you could only get a delicious tropical drink at the bar but now guests can enjoy the food menu from the Oasis Bar & Grill.
-The kid’s menu has the classic chicken nuggets and cheeseburger while adults can grab a grilled chicken strips, fish tacos, wraps and other appetizer style fare.
+The kid’s menu has the classic chicken nuggets and cheeseburger while adults can grab grilled chicken strips, fish tacos, wraps and other appetizer style fare.

 2. Oasis Bar & Grill